The Value of a Good Acting Coach

 No matter how long they’ve been at it, actors are constantly training to improve their skill sets.
 So you’re probably already guessing it, but becoming an actor starts with training.
 Yes, there are steps further down the line, such as getting headshots and a resume and an agent, but everything starts with taking classes or getting a private coach.

-For beginners, we recommend our Foundations of Acting class, a 32-week course offered from August-May which can be taken online or in-studio at our Buford, Georgia location.
-Starting with a course such as Foundations will help you get introduced to the world of on-camera acting.
+For beginners, we recommend our On-Camera Foundations class, a 32-week course offered from August-May which can be taken online or in-studio at our Buford, Georgia location.
+Starting with a course such as On-Camera Foundations will help you get introduced to the world of on-camera acting.
 You’ll learn about the basic acting tools, how to build a character, commercial acting techniques, how to work with a script, and more!
 And an amazing component of our 32-week classes is the end-of-year showcase, which gives students the opportunity to perform for industry VIPs such as agents, managers, casting directors, and local production offices.
 Not only will you get 32 weeks of training from a working industry professional, but in the end, you will be able to make connections with other VIPs that can help you get to your next career step!

 So if you want to become an actor, step one is training.